Tips on supporting a loved one with COVID-19

 Walk their dog

 Four-legged friend in the picture?
-If you live nearby, you could offer to take it out for a walk (if government restrictions allow).
+If you live nearby, you could offer to take it out for a walk.
 Even if you’re strapped for time, a short stroll will take a huge weight off your loved one’s shoulders.

 Remember, you should wash your hands before and after handling a dog, and keep two metres away from your loved one when handing the dog back over.